OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 bannerImage:
 tags:
  - DevOps
- -
+ - PowerShell
 ---

-JavaScript previously only executed on client browsers, to do things like manipulate the Document Object Model (DOM) or perform input validation to save a trip to the server.
+Initially, JavaScript only executed on client browsers, to do things like manipulate the Document Object Model (DOM) or perform input validation to save a trip to the server.
 Node.js, however, is a technology that developers can use to write client-side _and_ server-side code using the JavaScript language.

 In this post, I demonstrate how to deploy applications written in Node.js using Octopus Deploy.